 What Dr Andy Bilson’s research has found is that poverty is being classified as emotional abuse and neglect by the state.
 Over 90% of children come from families living below the poverty line, who are then adopted by largely middle class families – this is social cleansing and does not solve the issue at hand.
 Additionally, 40% of the women who formed part of Dr Andy Bilson’s research were black and/or immigrants who were often in very vulnerable circumstances.

 The research also shows that rape and domestic violence are the most common underlying factor for children being taken into care.
 Women are not being protected by the family courts, despite claims that men are the ones losing out in these battles.
-Women who are suffering domestic abuse and rape in the home are being told by the family courts that they are failing to protect their children and therefore that they are not fit to look after them.
-This is the state’s solution.
-Rather than funding women’s services and building safe council housing so that women have the opportunity to get out of violence in their homes, the social services are often being used as an arm of the police and not to help vulnerable women living in poverty.
+Women who are suffering domestic abuse and rape in the home are being told by the family courts that they are failing to protect their children and therefore that they are not fit to look after them – this is the state’s solution.
+Rather than funding women’s services and building safe council housing so that women have the opportunity to get out of violence in their homes, the social services are often being used as an arm of the police and are not helping vulnerable women living in poverty.
 What’s more, women have reported being afraid to go to A & E to get medical treatment for injury caused by domestic abuse as they are terrified social services will try to take away their children – this is a criminal failure by the state to help the most vulnerable in our society.

 One speaker at the meeting highlighted how this was exemplified by what had happened to girls in Rotherham who had been put into care due to abuse.
-This abuse had then carried on in care and later on when they had children, the state are taking their children away from them – this is not a solution to the wider issue of poverty.
+This abuse had then carried on in care and later on when they had children, the state take their children away from them.
+This is not a solution to the wider issue of poverty.
 Rather than funding proper public services and removing the zero hours contracts and criminally low paid work that so many women are forced to survive on, the state would rather pay thousands of pounds towards keeping children in care away from their mothers.
 These women’s situations are as a result of poverty that has been facilitated by the state.
 Essex County Council pay £54,000 a year for one child to be in care – why can this money not be used to help mothers to get out of abusive relationships and not have to rely on zero hours contracts whilst attempting to pay for child care?

 The terrifying reality of what is happening to social services is exemplified by the Children & Social Work Bill which is currently going through the House of Commons.
 This will enable councils to ‘opt out’ of statutory child protection and pave the way for further privatisation in the social care sector.
 Privatisation is happening alongside devastating cuts to schools, hospitals and community services – we must stand together to oppose this at all costs.